 Storytelling Goes Mainstream

-While a formal “interview” approach can be wonderful, the times I had with my dad and other elders were simply spontaneous moments of sharing.
+While a formal “interview” approach can be wonderful, the times I had with my dad and other elders were simply spontaneous, organic moments of sharing.
 I believe that the mood would have been less candid and laidback had I tried to make it an official storytelling time.
 Ideally, the younger generations could do both: engage in listening to their elders’ stories and record their voices and images as they speak.
 More important than the method, however, is simply letting your loved ones know you value hearing about their lives.

-When Communication Isn’t Possible
+Spending Quality Time When Communication Isn’t Possible

 If your father can no longer tell you stories, turning the process around can be just as meaningful.
 Think back on your life as a family and tell him about how you remember him as a dad.
-Remark on the fun things you did together and the important lessons he taught you.
+Reminisce about the fun things you did together and the important lessons he taught you.
 He will surely get something out of the fact that you are interested in him as a person and making an effort to connect.
 A one-sided conversation can seem awkward at first, but the extra attention will definitely be appreciated.

-Hearing loss and aphasia (the inability to understand or express speech due to conditions like dementia and stroke) can make communicating with a loved one very complex.
+Hearing loss and aphasia (the inability to understand or express speech due to conditions like dementia and stroke) can make communicating with a loved one very difficult.
 Fortunately, there are other techniques for showing Dad how much he matters to you.
 Even if a conversation isn’t possible between the two of you, music can have a profound elevating effect.
 Try playing some of his favorite artists or songs to recall past times together.
 Touch is another useful method for interacting with a loved one who has difficulty communicating.
 Holding Dad’s hand or combing his hair can be tactile ways of showing how much you care.

-The Gift of Caring
+Give the Gift of Caring

 Listen to your dad tell his stories if he is able.
 If not, help him out by supplying the words or using other gestures to express your appreciation.
 However you plan to celebrate, take the initiative to make this Father’s Day rewarding for both of you.
 The gift of caring will most certainly provide you with memories that you will cherish long after he is gone.